VS-LIU/1800_202310_DTC-01/README.md

 │   └── article.html          # Page to view an article
 │
 ├── communityboard
+│   ├── communityboard.html   # Community Board main page
+│   ├── createListing.html    # Page to create a new post
+│   ├── editListing.html      # Page to edit an existing post
-│   ├── alertsandnews.html    # Page to view all articles
+│   ├── myListing.html        # Page to view posts made by logged in user
-│   └── article.html          # Page to view an article
+│   └── viewListing.html      # Page to view post details
 │
 ├── images                    # Folder for images
 │   ├── footer                # Folder for footer images